In order to validate a metric, it is important to know what it aims to measure - plus for what and by whom the metric is used.

 The Potential metric strongly relates to the SciSkill metric, as it indicates a player's estimated peak SciSkill.
 The Potential metric is also validated with player lists from scouts at football clubs, but then with lists that contain the most promising youngsters (per position per region) according to the scout.

 Besides scouting lists, we also look at rankings such as the Golden Boy award to evaluate our SciSkill and Potential metric.
-In this blog post we discuss the 2017 Golden Boy award with the help of the metrics.
+In this blog post, we discuss the 2017 Golden Boy award with the help of these metrics.

 For example, in 2019 we received some requests from clients to review the 3rd and 4th levels in Germany, as well as the 2nd and 3rd levels in Spain.
-So, we performed an analysis on the SciSkill and Potential metrics applicable then, in order to improve "balance of strengths" between leagues, with a special focus to the leagues mentioned by our clients.
-In this analysis we used data of international matches (Champions League, Europa League, et cetera) to calibrate the strength of each league and subsequently determined improved SciSkill and Potential values.
-Eventually, this resulted in an improved SciSkill index in one of the releases later that year.
+So, we performed an analysis on the SciSkill and Potential metrics applicable then, in order to improve "balance of strengths" between leagues with a special focus to the leagues mentioned by our clients.
+In this analysis we used data of international matches (Champions League, Europa League, etc.) to calibrate the strength of each league and subsequently determined more accurate SciSkill and Potential values.
+Eventually, this resulted in an improved SciSkill Index in one of the releases later that year.

 Finally, we periodically run analyses to measure the effectiveness of our metrics.
-For the SciSkill Index we do so by predicting match outcomes and benchmarking these predictions against bookmakers' predictions.
-Based on the SciSkills of the players in the expected line-ups of the teams, we outperform the bookmakers.
+For the SciSkill Index, we do so by predicting match outcomes and benchmarking these predictions against bookmakers' predictions.
+Based on the SciSkill of the players in the expected line-ups of the teams, we outperform the bookmakers.

 Naturally, the Potential prediction for players who played fewer than 5 matches is still quite inaccurate.
-For these players we are quite sure that they will eventually reach a SciSkill within +/- 35% of their Potential prediction.
-The more matches we have for a player, the narrower this bounds becomes.
+For these players, we are quite sure that they will eventually reach a SciSkill within +/- 35% of their Potential prediction.
+The more matches we have for a player, the narrower these ranges become.
 For players who have played more than 100 matches, we are quite sure that their peak SciSkill will end up between +/- 17% of the Potential prediction.